The Other End of the Line

-The Other End of the Line is a 2008 Indian-American comedy-drama film romantic comedy film starring Jesse Metcalfe, Shriya Saran and Anupam Kher.
+The Other End of the Line is a 2008 romantic comedy-drama film starring Jesse Metcalfe, Shriya Saran and Anupam Kher.
 James Dodson directed the project.
 The film is based on an employee at an Indian call-center who travels to San Francisco to be with a guy she falls for over the phone.
 The tagline is "Two countries.
 Two cultures.
 One chance at love."

-It is the first combination between the Indian powerhouse production house, Adlabs with their American counterpart MGM.
+It is the first combination between the Indian powerhouse production house, Adlabs with their American counterpart Metro-Goldwyn-Mayer Pictures.
 The film was co-produced by the Indian-American producer Ashok Amritraj and Patrick Aiello.
 It was a low-budget film, which reportedly cost $2.5 million.

 Filming began in October 2007 in Mumbai, and continued in San Francisco during 2008.
 The film was released on October 31, 2008.

 Plot

 Priya Sethi (Shriya Saran) indulges her infatuation with American culture by working nights at a call center in Mumbai.
 Speaking in a perfect American English accent, she tells her customers her name is "Jennifer David" and a native of San Francisco.
 Her conservative father, Rajeev (Anupam Kher), is unhappy that she is so eager to forsake her own culture for another, but will be pleased when she goes through with her arranged marriage to wealthy but childish Vikram.

 Priya, posing as Jennifer David, happens to call the handsome and charming Granger Woodruff (Jesse Metcalfe) to help him with the fraudulent charges on his credit card.
 Priya and Granger have an instant connection over the phone.
 Unable to suppress the intrigue, Priya agrees to meet Granger in San Francisco.
 When Priya goes to the meeting place, he doesn't recognize her.
 As she is attempting to check out of the hotel, they meet by chance, but Priya does not tell him that she is Jennifer.
 They immediately hit it off and he invites her out to dinner.
 Priya and Granger's relationship blossoms as they share a romantic date the following day.

 However, Priya's family has arrived to bring their wayward daughter home.
-Granger feels guilty for having abandoned Jennifer David for Priya instead, but still doesn't know that the Priya and Jennifer are the same person.
+Granger feels guilty for having abandoned Jennifer David for Priya instead, but still doesn't know that Priya and Jennifer are the same person.

 Eventually, Priya and Granger are found out by her parents and he learns that Priya is actually Jennifer David, and also that she is engaged to Vikram.
 He is angry that she deceived him, and decides to cut their ties.
-All of Priya's family is happy for the relationship to have ended, except for her 80-year-old aunt who advises her that life is too short to live to make only others happy.
+All of Priya's family is happy that the relationship has ended, except for her 80-year-old aunt who advises her that life is too short to live and only make others happy.
 Priya goes to Granger's hotel but is shattered when she finds his previous girlfriend Emory in the hotel room with him.